 • America’s fiscal path is simply unsustainable.
-The growing gap between federal spending and revenue over the long-term means our country will neither be able to afford the promises it has made in the past nor pay for needed investments in the future.
-This imbalance impacts everyone and everything we care about and represents the biggest challenge facing today’s young people.
+The growing gap between federal spending and revenue over the long-term means our country will neither be able to afford the promises it has makes today nor pay for needed investments in the future.
+This imbalance impacts everyone and everything we care about and represents the biggest challenge facing young Americans.

 • Our growing debt is not just a political issue, but a moral one.
 As a result of decisions that are being made (or not made) by leaders today, our generation faces a diminished future of more debt, fewer jobs, higher taxes and a lower standard of living.
 Inaction will result in Millennials being the first generation in our history to inherit a country worse off than their parent’s.

 • When Washington delays, young people pay.
 The longer we wait to deal with our fiscal imbalance, the greater the burden will be on young people and future generations.
 The real choice we face is not between the Democratic or Republican parties, but between progress that can save our future or the status quo that would sacrifice it.